Casey Jones: Fatal accident

-In any event, they departed Memphis on the fatal run at 12:50 a.m., 75 minutes behind schedule owing to the late arrival of No. 1.
-The crew felt the conditions of the run, including a fast engine, a good fireman, a light train, and the rainy or damp weather, were ideal for a record-setting run.
-The weather was foggy that night, reducing visibility, and the run was well known for its tricky curves.
+The fact that Jones was operating locomotive 382 the night of the accident, rather than his regular locomotive 384, tends to support the latter two accounts.
+In any event, they departed Memphis at 12:50 a.m., 75 minutes behind schedule owing to No. 1's late arrival.
+The crew felt the conditions of the run—including a fast engine, a good fireman, a light train, and rainy or damp weather—were ideal for a record-setting run.
+The weather was foggy, reducing visibility, and the run was well known for its tricky curves.

-In the first section of the run, Jones drove from Memphis 100 mi south to Grenada, Mississippi, with an intermediate water stop at Sardis, Mississippi, over a new section of light and shaky rails at speeds of up to 80 mph.
+In the first section of the run, Jones drove from Memphis 100 mi south to Grenada, Mississippi, with an intermediate water stop at Sardis, over a new section of light and shaky rails at speeds of up to 80 mph.
 By the time Jones arrived at Grenada for another water stop, he had made up 55 minutes of the 75-minute delay.

-Jones made up another 15 minutes in the 25 mi stretch from Grenada to Winona, Mississippi.
-By the time he got to Durant, Mississippi Jones was almost on time.
-He was quite happy, saying at one point, "Sim, the old girl's got her dancing slippers on tonight!" as he leaned on the Johnson bar.
+Jones made up another 15 minutes in the 25 mi stretch from Grenada to Winona.
+By the time he got to Durant, Jones was almost on time.
+He was quite happy, saying to Webb at one point, "Sim, the old girl's got her dancing slippers on tonight!" as he leaned on the Johnson bar.